bigbluebutton/bigbluebutton.github.io/_posts/2015-05-07-deskshare-tls.md

 ## Overview

 Sending the deskshare stream over TLS to the server, will allow for added security that will make it harder for someone eavesdrop over the stream sent to the server.
+Note: This will not work if you setup HTTPS on BigBlueButton as they will conflict with port 443.

 To achieve this, a new SSL termination proxy (Stunnel) needs to be added.